kehanlu/server-monitor/README.md

 TODOs:

+[x] Handle error.
-- [] Use Nginx to serve the sites.
+[x] Use Nginx to serve the sites.
-- [] Use CI/CD to automatically update projects on servers.
+[x] Use CI/CD to automatically update projects on servers.